edumserrano/webpack-module-federation-with-angular/README.md

-# Webpack module federation examples
+# A guide to Webpack module federation using Angular

 - [Description](#description)
 - [Read me before exploring the code demos](#read-me-before-exploring-the-code-demos)